christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

    └── MITRE ATT&CK
 ```

-Together, they provide stronger investigation evidence.
+Together, they provide a more complete investigation.

 ---

-## 3. Suricata Can Identify Reconnaissance Before Endpoint Events
+## 3. Suricata Can Provide Early Reconnaissance Context

-Network reconnaissance can occur before authentication attempts or other endpoint activity.
+Network reconnaissance may occur before authentication attempts or other endpoint activity.

 Network IDS telemetry can therefore provide earlier context in an incident timeline.